-If you are participating as either a speaker or poster presenter at the CSANZ ASM, please read through the information below.
+If you are participating as an oral, min-oral or poster presenter at the CSANZ ASM, please read through the information below.
 If you have any queries please contact email@example.com.

-All presenting authors (oral and poster) must register and pay for the Meeting.
-Meeting registration is available now.
-You can register by clicking here.
+All presenting authors (oral, mini oral, and poster) need to register and pay for the Meeting.
+Meeting registration is available now and you can register by clicking here.

-If you decide to withdraw your abstract, please advise us as soon as possible so that the program can be adjusted accordingly.
+If you need to withdraw your abstract please advise us as soon as possible.

-Your oral presentation is comprised of a presentation followed by questions and answers.
-Please refer to your confirmation email for your oral duration.
+Your oral presentation is comprised of a 10 presentation followed by 5 minutes of questions and answers.
+Please refer to your confirmation email for your presentation time.

 Please save your slide setup in 16:9 ratio (widescreen) to fit the projection being used.

-The first slide of your presentation is required to be your Disclosure Statement.
-Please select the ONE disclosure slide that is appropriate and insert this slide into your presentation.
+The first slide of your presentation needs to be your Disclosure Statement.
+Please select the ONE disclosure slide that is appropriate to use.

-Please click here for the Disclosure Slides and slide template.
+Please click here for the Disclosure slides and PowerPoint template.